Nyanca/chalkboard/README.md

     python3 -m unittest test_run.py

-Using this framework, I executed tests to ensure that all routes and pages are loading as expected.
+Using this framework, I executed tests to ensure that all routes and pages were loading as expected.
 Which they did.

 I then set up a class to test write and append features as such: